cesanta/mongoose/README.md

 ---------------

-Project mission is to provide the community with simple and functional web server library and web server built on top of that library.
+Project mission is to provide the community with simple and functional web server library and web server executable built on top of that library.

 The target audience are application or device developers looking to implement